-- Mention the function of a) cell b) bulb c) wires d) switch in an electric circuit?
-[Hint: Cell- provides electricity, Bulb- converts electricity into light and heat energy, Wires- wires connect the cell, bulb and switch, Switch- turns 'ON' or 'OFF' the circuit] - 4.
-Give one activity to prove that air is an insulator.
-[Hint: Take an electric circuit, keep the terminals unconnected in the air.
-The bulb does not glow, as air is an insulator and does not allow the current to flow through it] - 5.
+- 4. Mention the function of a) cell b) bulb c) wires d) switch in an electric circuit?

+[Hint: Cell- provides electricity, Bulb- converts electricity into light and heat energy, Wires-wires connect the cell, bulb and switch, Switch- turns 'ON' or 'OFF' the circuit] - 5.
 Draw the symbols for components of an electric circuit:

 - 6. An electric bulb is connected to a cell through a switch.
 When the switch is brought in 'ON' position, the bulb does not glow.
-What could be the possible reasons for it.[Hint: The bulb may be fused, the cell may have been used up, break in connecting wire, loose connection between the components of the circuit ] - Electrical fire and oil fires should not be extinguished with water.
+What could be the possible reasons for it.

+[Hint: The bulb may be fused, the cell may have been used up, break in connecting wire, loose connection between the components of the circuit.] - 7.
+Electrical fire and oil fires should not be extinguished with water.
 Why?
 [Hint: Water should not be used on an electrical fire because water conducts electricity and can cause a shock.
+Water

-Water should not be used on oil fires because oil floats on water.
-The water causes the burning oil to spread] - 8.
+- should not be used on oil fires because oil floats on water.
+The water causes the burning oil to spread.] - 8.
+Write few precautions that you must follow while handling electrical gadgets.
+[Hint: Never touch electrical switches or gadgets when our body is wet.
+Don't try to repair or install electrical wiring or appliances.
+Do not touch electric poles or transformers on the road.
+Never fly kites overhead power lines.
+Never join the electrical wires with bare hands.] - 9.
 Why does a cell stop producing electricity after sometime?
 [Hint: When the chemicals in the electric cell are used up, the electric cell stops producing electricity.
-Since all the chemicals are used, no chemical reaction takes place which will produce energy] - 9.
-How can you explain that the human body is a good conductor of electricity?
-[Hint: If stand barefoot on the ground and touch an electric wire, we will get an electric shock.
-This is because human body is a good conductor of electricity.
-Without slippers, current can pass through] - 10.
-Label the figure given below: [Hint: A- bulb, B-reflector, C- Switch, D- cell]
+Since all the chemicals are used, no chemical reaction takes place which will produce energy.] - 10.
+What are the advantages of dry cells?
+[Hint: Advantages of dry cells are: i) They are light in weight and small in size. ii) They can be transported from one place to another easily. - iii) There is no fear of leakage/spillage in dry cells.] - 11.Label the figure given below: [Hint: A-bulb, B-reflector, C-Switch, D-cell]

-IV.
-LONG ANSWER TYPE QUESTIONS (5 M):
+V. LONG ANSWER TYPE QUESTIONS (5 M):